api2cart/ruby-sdk/docs/OrderApi.md

 api_instance = OpenapiClient::OrderApi.new
 opts = {
+  start: 0, # Integer | This parameter sets the number from which you want to get entities
+  count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250
   customer_id: '5', # String | Retrieves orders specified by customer id
   customer_email: 'jubari@hannsgroup.com', # String | Retrieves orders specified by customer email
   order_status: 'Completed', # String | Retrieves orders specified by order status
-  start: 0, # Integer | This parameter sets the number from which you want to get entities
-  count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250
-  params: 'order_id,totals,status', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'order_id,totals,status', # String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+  financial_status: 'paid', # String | Retrieves orders specified by financial status
   created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
   created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
   modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
   modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
-  financial_status: 'paid' # String | Retrieves orders specified by financial status }
+  params: 'order_id,totals,status', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  exclude: 'order_id,totals,status' # String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
+}

 begin